Why reading with preschoolers is important

 - Involve your child by encouraging talk about the pictures and repeating familiar words.

 - Be guided by your child’s interest.
-There’ll be days when children don’t want to spend a long time reading, and that’s OK.
+There might be days when your child doesn’t want to spend a long time reading, and that’s OK.

 - Let your child choose the books.
 Be prepared to read favourite books over and over again!

-When your child sees you reading and writing, you’re creating a home environment that helps develop literacy skills.
+When your child sees you reading and writing, you’re creating a home environment that develops literacy skills.
 Your reading and writing can be as simple as reading magazines or newspapers and writing shopping lists or messages for your partner or children.

-In the preschool years, your child might especially enjoy:
+In the preschool years, children enjoy reading many different types of books.
+Your child might especially enjoy:

 - alphabet, shape, size and counting books

-- books that tell simple stories, especially ones with rhythm and repetition
+- books that tell simple stories, especially ones with rhyme, rhythm and repetition

 - books about families, friends and going to school